benwilcock/pcf-axon-cqrs-demo/README.md

 # pcf-axon-cqrs-demo

-WORK IN PROGRESS - Best if you come back later...

 Demonstrate the use of CQRS and Event Sourcing with PCF using Axon Framework Version 3.

+**Runs ONLY on CloudFoundry!**

 ## Before you start, setup CloudFoundry

 This demo will *only* run in a Cloud Foundry environment such as Pivotal Web Services (PWS) or PCFDev.
-You can sign up for a free development trial of PWS here: https://run.pivotal.io or you can run PCFDev locally on your PC by downloading and installing it from here: https://pivotal.io/pcf-dev.
+You can sign up for a free development trial of PWS here: https://run.pivotal.io or you can run PCF-Dev locally on your PC by downloading and installing it from here: https://pivotal.io/pcf-dev.

-This demo also needs certain Cloud Foundry marketplace services to be available in the space where you are pushing the applications, namely MySQL, RabbitMQ, Spring Cloud Config and Spring Cloud Registry.
+This demo also needs certain Cloud Foundry marketplace services to be available in the space where you're `cf push`-ing the applications, namely MySQL, RabbitMQ, Spring Cloud Config and Spring Cloud Registry.

 To set up these marketplace services in PWS, login with your cf-cli (`cf login -a api.run.pivotal.io`) then use the script provided...